Skip to main content

 How do I register my fundraiser?

 To register your fundraiser, use the SLU Groups website.
 Navigate to your organization’s page and click on the "Events" menu button.
 On that page will be a button labeled "Create Event."
-Fill out the form and answer the questions to the best of your ability.
-Make sure when asked for type of program to select "Fundraiser."
+Complete the form and answer the questions to the best of your ability.
+Make sure, when asked for type of program, to select "Fundraiser."

 Registering your fundraiser should take no more than five or so minutes, depending on the complexity of your event.

-Keep in mind that the University does ask that you make these requests 20 business days in advance, which is consistent with registering other types of events at SLU.
+Keep in mind that the University asks that you make these requests 20 business days in advance, which is consistent with registering other types of events at SLU.

 A University department sponsors my fundraiser.
 Does this policy affect me?